 - Pump: When activated, it pushes fluid through a tube leading to both hydraulic cylinders.

 - Hydraulic cylinders: These are composed of a hollow tube that is shut on one end to trap fluids.
 A movable, lubricated piston is equipped on the other end.

 Here’s how the hydraulic system works:

 1. Fluid enters the hydraulic cylinder through a special valve that allows it to enter without it escaping.
 Pressure increases as fluids increases in the cylinder.

-2. Net upward force is created when pressure is applied across the area of the piston head.
+2. Upward force is created when pressure is applied across the area of the piston head.

-3. The piston moves up as a result of this upward force.
+3. The piston moves up as a result of the force below it.
 This increases fluid and decreases pressure.

 How Does the Forklift Roller Chain Pulley System Work?